Arsonous52/Lovetext/README.md

     x       = 0,         -- x offset
     y       = 0,         -- y offset
     t       = 0,         -- Timer
+    width   = n,         -- Character width
+    height  = n,         -- Font height
     font    = <Font>,    -- Active font for this letter colour  = {r,g,b,a}, -- Active color for this letter effects = {},        -- List of effect functions applied }
 ```
+> There are more fields, but these are the most important for making custom effects.

 ## Registering Custom Tags
 Besides the defaults, Lovetext also supports custom tags of various types: